amnonkhen/mongo-collection-diff/README.md

 # Usage
 The easiest way is to run it from Mongobooster.
 That is because it needs Lodas and ShellJS, which are provided in MongoBooster.

-* set up your DB and collection and key set in the `coll` and `coll2` objects.
+- set up the `coll1` and `coll2` objects with:
+    - DB name
+    - collection name
+    - key set
+    - label

+# output
-* The target collections wil be generated in `coll2.dbname` database
+- The target collections wil be generated in `coll2.dbname` database
-* The target collections will contain the key fields
+- The target collections will contain the key fields

 ```javascript
 var coll1 = {